 1. Louvain-la-Neuve is a young and lively city

-Louvain-la-Neuve, which means New Leuven, was originally founded to house students at the Université Catholique de Louvain.
+Louvain-la-Neuve, which means New Leuven, was in fact founded to house students at the Université Catholique de Louvain.
 Construction began in 1968, with its first inhabitants arriving in 1972, principally there to attend the university.

 A pedestrian city in the heart of Belgium, its modern and multicultural atmosphere draws visitors to stroll around and enjoy the culture and amenities that entertain both the student and working population alike.
 With a population of 31,000, two urban centers, and a science park, it’s an increasingly popular location for young families and professionals.